What is a Consumer Proposal in Canada? (2022)

 What is a consumer proposal?

 A consumer proposal is an arrangement for your to settle your debt, but by paying back less than you owe.
 You must file your proposal through a Licensed Insolvency Trustee (LIT).
-They will help you reach an agreement with the lenders you owe money to.
+They will help you reach an agreement with the lenders to who you owe money to.
 Before making any commitment, it is important to know how a consumer proposal works.
 That means understanding the fundamentals.

 A consumer proposal can be a better option than bankruptcy for debts you are unable to pay.
 You can lower your debt, sometimes by as much as 80 percent.
 More importantly, you can keep your assets while getting your debt to a manageable level.
 It is a powerful consumer tool that is legally binding.
 It allows you to freeze interest on your debt and halt any actions collectors have against you.